Navigate Stages of a Business Process Flow

 A few things to note if considering this approach are:

-• The C# code would need logic to determine what the next stage in the process would be.
-That is, replicating what the BPF does
+• The C# code would need logic to determine what the next stage in the process would be, essentially replicating what the BPF does

 • When the BPF entity is updated, the form would still need to be refreshed to see the BPF move to the next stage